inferno986return/Meritous-mirror/README.md

 # Meritous-mirror
-Mirror of Meritous, an open-source roguelike game by asceai
+Mirror of Meritous, an open-source roguelike game by asceai.
+It was ported to the GCW Zero by Zear and I'd like to see it ported to Retroarch and Lakka.